Jakarta MRT: Rolling stock

 Contract CP 108 for the procurement of rolling stock for the Jakarta MRT was awarded to a consortium led by Sumitomo Corporation on 3 March 2015.
 A total of 16 six-cars trainsets were ordered at a cost of ¥10.8 billion (Rp145 billion).
 The trains were built in Nippon Sharyo's plant in Toyokawa, Aichi.

 Each car measures 20 m in length, 2.9 m in width, and 3.9 m in height.
 These trains utilize the CBTC signaling system and are equipped with Automatic Train Operation (ATO) GoA 2, with drivers operating the doors and driving in case of emergency.
 Like the KRL Commuterline, the MRT trains are also powered via overhead catenary.

 MRT Jakarta officially call the trains Ratanggas (singular Ratangga), a nickname first bestowed on 10 January 2018 by then Governor of Jakarta, Anies Baswedan.
-The name was derived from the old Javanese word for chariots.
+The name, which is Old Javanese for chariots, was derived from Mpu Tantular's Kakawin Sutasoma (also the source for Indonesia's national motto).
 It offers a women-only carriage during morning peak hours from 7AM to 9AM and in the afternoon from 5PM to 7PM.

-PT Mass Rapid Transit Jakarta
+Company

 PT Mass Rapid Transit Jakarta (Perseroda) is a municipally owned perseroan terbatas founded by the Government of Special Capital Region of Jakarta to operate the Jakarta MRT system.
 Its establishment was approved by the provincial parliament (DPRD) on 10 June 2008 and the company's incorporation was formally notarized on 17 June 2008.
-Due to a two-shareholder minimum in Indonesia's perseroan terbaras laws (rescinded for municipally owned corporations in 2020), only 99.98% of the shares are owned by the Government of Jakarta; the rest 0.02% is owned by Perumda Pasar Jaya (a municipal public corporation of Jakarta operating marketplaces).
+Due to a two-shareholder minimum in Indonesia's perseroan terbatas laws (rescinded for municipally owned corporations in 2020), only 99.98% of the shares are owned by the Government of Jakarta; the rest 0.02% is owned by Perumda Pasar Jaya (a municipal public corporation of Jakarta operating marketplaces).
 Therefore, PT MRT Jakarta (Perseroda) is the first operating railway company in Indonesia that is not wholly or partly owned by state-owned company Kereta Api Indonesia, and one of the only such companies besides PT LRT Jakarta.